 What’s even better than a shiny new silver bracelet?
 How about a free trip to Hawaii?
 Or a few nights at the Ritz?
 Cards like the following are offering ridiculous air miles and travel points that you can use on any airline and at any hotel:

 OK, so you may have noticed that the aforementioned cards all require a good-to-excellent credit rating for approval.
 What if you have a so-so credit rating — are there options for you?
 Sure there are.
 This card in particular not only approves those with imperfect credit, but also features a sweet 0% APR deal and significant cash back on your purchase:

 Why Avoid Jewelry Store Charge Cards?

 Your sales rep at Kay or Zales will undoubtedly try to convince you to sign up for a store card to finance your purchase.
-After all, it’s his job to get you to sign up for it, and he likely makes a nice bonus if you give him all your personal details to apply.
+After all, it’s their job to get you to sign up for it, and they likely makes a nice bonus if you give them all your personal details to apply.

 - “Will I go 15 months without paying interest?”
 (Probably not)

 - “Will you give me a 1-5% cash bonus on this?”
 (No)

 - “Will I get a free trip to Hawaii out of this?”
 (No)